soldni/personal-website/content/research.md

 # Research

-Here is a list of current and past research thread I have been pursuing.
+Here is a list of current and past research threads I have been pursuing.
-For a list of publications, hop over to the [publication page](/publications).
+For a list of publications, hop over to [this page](/publications).

 <div id='research-full'>